-We have compiled the accompanying special purpose financial statements of Coogee Legion Ex-Service Club special purpose financial statements have been prepared is to provide the club members more detailed formation of the financial performance of the club, the club being a not-for-profit entity.
+We have compiled the accompanying special purpose financial statements of Coogee Legion Ex-Service Club Limited, which comprise the Profit and Loss Statement, Detailed Profit and Loss Statement and Schedule to Detailed Profit and Loss Statement for the year ended 30 June 2019.
+The specific purpose for which the special purpose financial statements have been prepared is to provide the club members more detailed formation of the financial performance of the club, the club being a not-for-profit entity.